 Understand the career decision making process

-The Career Centre has developed a career decision-making model to illustrate the different parts of the career exploration process and how they fit together.
+Understanding how career decision making works can take some of the stress out of the process.
+The Career Centre has developed a career decision making model to illustrate the different parts of the career exploration process and how they fit together.

 Internal Clarification is a process of self assessment, which may include thinking about your desires, interests, abilities, and personality as they relate to career decision making.
 If you would like guidance in this process, you may participate in the Who Am I?
 Self Assessment Game workshop or book a 20-minute Career Counselling appointment where you will have the opportunity to meet one-on-one with a Career Counsellor.